teeeeeegz/focused-work/_pages/presskit.md

 2. Prevent me from overworking
 3. Be reminded to focus, during the session

-After working my butt off 160+ days later since the pandemic first hit Australia, the app has grown into what it is today, and I'm super excited to share it.
+After working my butt off across 160+ days and 410+ focused work hours, the app has grown into what it is today and I'm super excited to share it.

 I hope it encourages people to get more productive work done, every day, as it has for me. 🙂